carbon-language/carbon-lang/CODE_OF_CONDUCT.md

 confidential unless instructed otherwise by those individuals.

 ### Appealing

-**Note:** The process described in this section will become available when we have a dedicated conduct team that's separate from the Carbon leads.

 Only permanent resolutions, such as bans, or requests for public actions may be appealed.
 To appeal a decision of the conduct team, contact the